markvanwijnen/DragGestureObserver/README.md

 An extension to SwiftUI that will add control events to your views.

-Phase:
-• down
-• downInside
-• downOutside
-• move
-• moveInside
-• moveOutside
-• up
-• upInside
-• upOutside
-• enter
-• exit

-Besides those phases it will also give you access to the drag value and geometry of the view.

 ## Installation

 Download the DragGestureObserver.swift file and add it to your project.